 There are significant regional variations in the new home construction market in Canada.
 These variations are driven by demographic trends, diverse economic conditions, and local policies across the provinces and territories.

 In Ontario, especially in the Greater Toronto Area, demand for homes outstrips the supply because of the rapid increase in population.
-In 2023, there was a 10% increase in housing starts compared to 2022.
+In 2024, there was a more modest increase of around 4% in housing starts compared to 2023.
 This increase was largely due to the increased demand for multi-unit residential buildings such as apartment complexes and condominiums.
 There is a similar situation in British Columbia where the Vancouver metropolitan area has seen robust housing construction activity.
-In March 2024, the number of housing starts was up 15% compared to March 2023 driven by the construction of multi-unit buildings.
+In September 2025, the number of housing starts was up by approximately 6% compared to September 2024 driven by the construction of multi-unit buildings.

-In Quebec, the situation has been quite different with a 1% decrease in new home starts in March 2024 compared to March 2023.
+In Quebec, the situation has been quite different with a decline of around 3% in new home starts in late 2024 compared to late 2023.
 This is mainly because there are fewer multi-unit developments being built in the province.
 However, Quebec is focusing on creating more affordable housing projects to provide homes for the province’s growing population and address the home shortage in urban areas.

-Among the Prairie provinces, Saskatchewan and Manitoba have experienced some growth in the number of new homes.
-Meanwhile, Alberta has seen more changes in the number of housing starts because of the impact the fluctuating energy prices and employment levels have on the province’s housing market.
+Among the Prairie provinces, Saskatchewan and Manitoba have experienced continued moderate growth in the number of new homes.
+Meanwhile, Alberta has seen stronger fluctuations in the number of housing starts because of the impact the fluctuating energy prices and employment levels have on the province’s housing market, with notable increases recorded through parts of 2024 and 2025.

 Atlantic Canada has a smaller housing market and it is less prone to fluctuations than other Canadian regions.
-However, there has been growing construction activity in cities such as Halifax because of urbanisation and population growth and the region has seen year-on-year growth in housing starts.
+However, there has been growing construction activity in cities such as Halifax because of urbanisation and population growth and the region has seen steady year-on-year growth in housing starts through 2024 and into 2025.

 Types of New Homes

 There has been a noticeable decline in the construction of single-family detached homes in Canada.
 This is largely because of the higher interest rates leading to affordability issues.
-In 2023, the number of new detached houses being built in Canada decreased by 20%.
+In 2024, the number of new detached houses being built in Canada fell by approximately 15%.

 In contrast, the number of new multi-unit buildings housing condos has risen in Canada, especially in large metropolitan areas.
-In 2023, the number of multi-unit properties increased by 7% across the country.
+In 2024, the number of multi-unit properties increased by around 6% across the country.

 What Factors Influence National New Home Construction Trends?